vladnik/gh-pages.js/README.md

 GitHub Pages JS
 ========

 Create a beautiful API documentation in no time using Markdown and beautiful Slate template.
+No dependencies, no compilation, no deployment, see your changes instantly.
+Check it out here vladnik.github.io/gh-pages.js

 Features
 ------------